bldl/array-grouping-impl-tutorial/Modules/Module 5/Module5.md

 It is now time to start implementing _Array Grouping_.

 Start writing your implementation of the function `Array.prototype.groupBy`.
 There is not need to start on `groupByToMap`as this can be implemented by just modifying the `groupBy` function.

+Try to adhere to the specification as much as possible, in order to ensure the spec is upheld.

 Good luck!
 If you are stuck remember all you have learnt:
 - Look at other implementations of previous features with similar specificaiton.